-This is a classic Bengali spice mix, and it can also be called many names – panch phoron, pancha phoran, panch phora, panch puran, panchpuran, punch puram, punchpuram.
-It is the Indian version of the Chinese Five Spice Powder.
-It is highly aromatic and commonly used in Bengali cuisine.
+Panch Phoron is a well known phoron and is composed of 5 different spices.
+It is a classic Bengali spice mix, and it can also be called many names – panch phoron, pancha phoran, panch phora, panch puran, panchpuran, punch puram, punchpuram.
+Panch Phoron can be thought of as the Indian version of the Chinese Five Spice Powder, and is highly aromatic and very common in Bengali cuisine.
+Panch Phoron can vary in composition, according to the region of Bengal and the dish it is being used in.

 Panch means five, and Phoron means spice.
 It typically consists of five spices in equal proportions: Fenugreek (methi), Kalonji (nigella seed), mustard seeds (rai), sweet fennel (saunf) or anise seeds, and cumin Seed (Jeera).
 It is not a hot spice mix.
-Recipes do vary, and it is also good to make your own as commercial spice mixes always favour the cheaper spices and use less of the more expensive spices.
-The spices are mixed but kept whole until needed.
-They are usually roasted of sauteed in oil before being ground or added whole to a dish.
+Recipes do vary, and it is also good to make your own blend as commercial spice mixes always favour the cheaper spices and use less of the more expensive spices.
+The spices are mixed but kept whole until needed, and then used either whole or ground.
+They are usually roasted of sauteed in oil before use.

-Panch Phoron is commonly used in Bengali dishes, but what is not generally known is that when it is toasted or fried in ghee, it is a great topping for a salad or other dishes.
+Did you know that when Panch Phoron is toasted or fried in ghee, it is a great topping for a salad and other dishes.

 1 Tblspn brown or black mustard seeds, 1 Tblspn fennel seeds, 1 Tblspns cumin seeds, 1 Tblspn nigella seeds, 1 Tblspn fenugreek seeds